MICHR Postdoctoral Translational Science Program (PTSP)

 What is this offering?

 This is a campus wide, multidisciplinary career development program designed to prepare individuals already possessing a doctorate in a biomedical science, engineering or social science discipline for independent careers in translational science.
 The MICHR PTSP is a career development training program in translational science supported by the National Center for Advancing Translational Sciences (NCATS), a division of the NIH.
-It provides 2 years of protected research time and support, multidisciplinary mentorship, and competency-based career development for individuals with a doctoral degree in any of the following areas: biomedical/health, social, and behavioral sciences; biostatistics, bioinformatics and data science; engineering; nursing; occupational therapy; pharmacy; physical therapy; public health/epidemiology; and social work.
+It provides 2 years of protected research time and support, multidisciplinary mentorship, and competency-based career development for individuals holding a doctoral degree in any science or health-related field, including, but not limited to: the biomedical, behavioral, and social sciences; data science, bioinformatics, and biostatistics; engineering; and health professions such as nursing, pharmacy, public health, and allied health disciplines.

 How this advances translational science